Acoustic trauma

 Acoustic trauma is the sustainment of an injury to the eardrum as a result of a very loud noise.
 Its scope usually covers loud noises with a short duration, such as an explosion, gunshot or a burst of loud shouting.
 Quieter sounds that are concentrated in a narrow frequency may also cause damage to specific frequency receptors.
 The range of severity can vary from pain to hearing loss.

 Acute acoustic trauma can be treated by combining hyperbaric oxygen therapy (HBO) with corticosteroids.
 Acute noise exposure causes inflammation and lower oxygen supply in the inner ear.
 Corticosteroids hinder the inflammatory reaction and HBO provides an adequate oxygen supply.
 This therapy has been shown to be effective when initiated within three days after acoustic trauma.
 Therefore, this condition is considered an ENT emergency.

-Signs and Symptoms
+Signs and symptoms

 Hazardous noise causes injury to the hearing mechanisms in the inner ear.
-Acoustic trauma may result in sensorineural HL (SNHL) that is either temporary (temporary threshold shift, TTS) or permanent (permanent threshold shift, PTS).
+Acoustic trauma may result in Sensorineural hearing loss (SNHL) that is either temporary (temporary threshold shift, TTS) or permanent (permanent threshold shift, PTS).
 A TTS will resolve with time, while the time frame for hearing recovery is unique in every case, any SNHL that persists beyond eight weeks after injury is most likely permanent and should be considered PTS.